touch

 update timestamps recursively for all files in a directory?

-No, touch
+7.13 Can No, touch

 does not support recursive updates.
 Use find